-Further, the United Kingdom's departure from the EU, often referred to as Brexit, has created uncertainty with regard to data protection regulation in the United Kingdom and how data transfers to and from the United Kingdom will be regulated.
-We may, however, incur liabilities, expenses, costs and other operational losses under the GDPR and applicable EU Member States and the United Kingdom privacy laws in connection with any measures we take to comply with them.
+Outside of the United States and Europe, many jurisdictions in which we have CROs or otherwise do business are also considering and/or have enacted comprehensive data protection legislation.
+In addition, the UK has announced plans to reform the country's data protection legal framework in its Data Reform Bill, but these have been put on hold.
+We may, however, incur liabilities, expenses, costs, and other operational losses under the GDPR and applicable EEA Member States and the UK privacy laws in connection with any measures we take to comply with them.